JDULATE/AI-Powered-Betting-Bot/README.md

 ## 📈 Future Roadmap

-- [ ] API-Football integration for real-time match data
+- [ ] Pull real xG and form data from API-Football for each match
-- [ ] Web dashboard to visualize analysis history
+- [ ] Web dashboard to visualize analysis history and track results
-- [ ] Automatic result tracking vs predictions
+- [ ] Automatic result tracking vs predictions (hit rate over time)
 - [ ] Telegram alerts when a strong parlay is available

 ---